-When Norman Osborne is appointed Secretary of Defense and decided to make his own dark Avengers team, he recruits Karla to pretend to be Ms. Marvel, even wearing one of Carol's old costumes.
-After Siege, however, she is arrested along with the rest of Osborne's Avengers.
+When Norman Osborn is appointed Secretary of Defense and decided to make his own Dark Avengers team, he recruits Karla to pretend to be Ms. Marvel, even wearing one of Carol's old costumes.
+After Siege, however, she is arrested along with the rest of Osborn's Avengers.

 During the Heroic Age, Karla is again recruited to the Thunderbolts, this time by Luke Cage.
 She escapes with several other inmates and find herself flung through time.
 Returning back to the present, she is eventually imprisoned in Pleasant Hill and then is recruited into the Winter Soldier's Thunderbolts, before defecting (again) to the Masters of Evil.

 For tropes associated with Karla, see the character page.